radical-experiments/AIMES-Swift/README.md

 ## Data Analysis Workflow

-The following wrokflow is designed to be automated, reusable, and extensible.
-It can be fully automated by running the following commands from a 'master' shell script.
-The wrokflow incrementally integrate new data without overwriting data previously corrected.
+The analysis wrokflow is designed to be automated, reusable, and extensible.
+It can be automated by running the following commands from a 'master' shell script (not provided).
+The wrokflow incrementally integrates new data to those previously collected.
 Raw, wrangled, and analysis data are all kept across runs preserving the reproducibility of the analysis and (to a certain extent) the provenance of the data.
-When needed, new analytical steps can be added to a single step of the workflow without altering the other steps.
+When needed, new analyses can be added to a single step of the workflow without altering the other steps.

 1. Prerequisites: Bash on Linux.
 2. If the file ```AIMES_Swift_experiments/raw.tar.bz2``` exists, from the repository's root directory run: